This post contains affiliate links, read my full disclosure policy here

 Choose a theme that grows with you: Themes provide the technical coding language that stylizes your blog — it ingests all of your blog content and turns it into a beautiful website.
 Every theme possesses its own unique characteristics.
 So be sure to determine what kind of features you’d like today as well as in the future as you shop around for a theme.
 I have a few favorite theme developers and love themes that are compatible with the Genesis framework including those created by Restored316 Designs, StudioPress (I especially love Foodie Pro) and Pretty Darn Cute Designs (affiliate links are included).

-Do you need branding or an expensive logo?
-Simply put, you will need a clean, consistent and visual device that represents YOU across all of your social media and email platforms.
+Create brand recognition across all social media platforms: Simply put, you will need a clean, consistent and visual device that represents YOU across all of your social media and email platforms.
 This means choose a font combination, a color scheme…and of course, a unique logo.
 Branding doesn’t have to be elaborate or expensive.
 Many believe they need to hire someone to do their logo.
 But in my opinion…a simple font-based logo is not only inexpensive to create, it’s also easy to update and virtually timeless.
 A text-based logo with a timeless font along with a simple device (like a hand drawn flower or a laurel wreath) is all you need to give your blog unique, refreshed look.
 If you need help with branding or logo creation, I’m always here to help!

-Training + Conferences: I’ve taken a number of courses and attended several conferences pertaining to blogging.
+Blog Conferences (for creatives): I’ve taken a number of courses and attended several conferences pertaining to blogging.
 I only recommend those that I’ve attended personally, but as I experience more opportunities I will update this post and add them here.

 - Haven Conference, Atlanta: If you’re a DIY or home decor blogger, Haven is a DIY blogger’s heaven!
 It’s held in Atlanta, GA around July each year.
 I have made so many friends through blogging and have loved the positive interactions and long term contacts with vendor sponsors as well.
 I have attended numerous workshops, met designers from HGTV, talked with my favorite vendors, won contests and much more.